 If, at any time, the program you are enrolled in, ceases to meet the educational requirements for licensure in the state where the student is located, the school will provide written notice directly to the student in writing within 14 calendar days of making that determination.

 ENROLLMENT INFORMATION

-- 1. Enrollment periods: Paul Mitchell The School Boise usually begins new classes about every eight (8) weeks, depending upon space availability. - 2.
-2024 Holidays and school closures:
+1. Enrollment periods: Paul Mitchell The School Boise usually begins new classes about every eight (8) weeks, depending upon space availability.

-2025 Holidays and school closures:
+2. Holidays and school closures: